shankarr10/N_Reddi_Hari_Sankar_PORTFOLIO/README.md

 The projects collectively demonstrate the ability to transform data into actionable insights and support informed business decisions.

-📄 Final Presentation

-The complete internship presentation can be found in this repository:

-Internship_Presentation.pptx
-Internship_Presentation.pdf
-📬 Contact

-Name: N. Reddi Hari Sankar

 GitHub: Add GitHub Profile Link